FREE SHIPPING + EXTENDED HOLIDAY RETURNS

 Far from the safety of your guitar rack, airports and planes expose your guitar to many different environments, people, and tight spaces.
 Luckily, there are a few items you can get to make this experience less jarring for your guitar.

-First up is a guitar dehumidifier.
-A dehumidifier makes your guitar less susceptible to injuries caused by onboard temperature changes and humidity, and it fits easily inside your case.
+First up is proper humidification.
+A two-way humidity control kit makes your guitar less susceptible to injuries caused by onboard temperature changes and humidity, and it fits easily inside your case.

 And of course, you’ll want a bag for your guitar.
 This is a no-brainer for avoiding scratches and bumps.
 The tricky part is figuring out what type of bag you should fly with.